SuadeLabs/fire/documentation/README.md

 - We could make use of a string type: "31 August 2014" but then "Aug 31 2014" would also be valid and we would have trouble ordering our data by date.
 - We could accept an integer type: 31082014 but then 1235 would also be a valid integer.
 And even if we restricted it to 8-digits, we would have to remember to make sure single digit months have a leading zeros and still this doesn't tell us if it is 31 August 2014 or 14 February 8013.

-You get the idea, that sometimes we need more information.
-This is where the "format" parameter comes in.
+You get the idea, sometimes we need more information.
+This is where the **format** parameter comes in.

 The following is the list of the formats specified in the JSON Schema specification: